 Alphitta ().
 Tel.
 027 967 21 14.
-This cosy wooden chalet has new management with Dave and Tanya Murphy running the show – live music on the charming terrace, one of the best Matterhorn views, and good food from an Ibiza chef.
+This cosy wooden chalet is very welcoming with Dave and Tanya Murphy at the helm – a charming terrace, one of the best Matterhorn views, good food from a Mediterranean chef and occasional live music.

 Hotel Riffelalp ‘Al Bosco’ ().
 Tel.
 027 966 05 55 The outdoor pavilion of this 5* hotel with a big terrace and Italian-Swiss cuisine, try the rich cheese and leek soup served in a Swiss army billy can (‘Gamelle’).
 It’s a meal in itself.

 4. Riffelalp to Furi

 Ritty’s ().
 Tel.
 027 967 14 82.
 If you’re skiing on down run No. 42 from Riffelap to Furi or Zermatt, then this little-known tucked-away hut is the most Heidi-like of them all, with simple food, including the best cheese fondue on the mountain, but slow service.
 Not much sun on the terrace before February.
 The turn-off is easy to miss!
 It’s on the last pitch of run 42, when you can begin to make out the Furi lift station, on your right, under a big banner.

 If you’re skiing Stockhorn and Hohtalli, then there is only one restaurant on this section of the mountain: Ze Seewjinu at Grünsee.Tel.
 079 900 23 00.
 A good terrace, a beautiful tree, hearty food, run by a Zermatt mountain guide.